Salmoness/large-project/README.md

 ### Command-line (Deployment)

-Run `cd /frontend && npm run build` and copy the contents of `/frontend/dist` to `/var/www/html` on a web server of your choice.
+Run `cd /frontend && npm install && npm run build` and copy the contents of `/frontend/dist` to `/var/www/html` on a web server of your choice.

-To start the backend server: `cd /backend && npm start`
+To start the backend server: `cd /backend && npm install && npm start`

 ### Command-line (Development)

 From the root directory of the project:

-To start the backend server: `cd /backend && npm start`
+To start the backend server: `cd /backend && npm install && npm start`

-To start the frontend server: `cd /frontend && npm run dev`
+To start the frontend server: `cd /frontend && npm install && npm run dev`

+## Mobile

+Untitled Project uses Flutter for its mobile application.

+To run: `cd /mobile && flutter run -d chrome`

 ## Technologies Used